branden12/CS1222-IntrotoRelationalDatabase/README.md

-# Homework 3
+# Homework 4

 ## Purpose

-Purpose

-The purpose of this assignment is to
+The goal of this module is to learn how to use functions to better massage your data.

-- review the basic syntax of a SQL query, and

-- use aggregate functions to group the values of an entire table or several rows to form a single summary value.

-Aggregations a very powerful means to get statistics about large amounts of data.
-Oftentimes it isn't enough to query records, you may need to calculate summaries of a table or subgroups of a table.
-Aggregation operations group values from multiple rows together, and can perform variety of operations on the grouped data to return a single result.
+## Knowledge

+Functions are a powerful tool that gives you more control over how to display data from your queries.
+Functions have a similar syntax to aggregations.
+However, while aggregations allow you to perform variety of operations on several rows to return a single result, functions allow you to perform an operation on each row in a query result.
 ## Tasks

-### Question: Design the following queries, using the lyrics.sql schema:

-#### Part 1

-- List the artistname and entrydate of the artist with the earliest entry date.

-- List the track titles of all titles in the 'alternative' genre.

-- List all genres from the Genre table that are not represented in the Titles table.

-- List the track title with longest length in seconds.

-- List length of the longest RealAud track in the 'metal' genre

-- List track titles and lengths of tracks with a length longer than all tracks of the 'metal' genre.
-(Hint: This requires sub-query within a sub-query)

-#### Part 2
+### Study the Books database and create the following queries.
+(Note: you need to run books.sql to an external site. to create the tables).

+#### Refer to the MySQL Setup assignment to refresh your memory.

+- List the number of books, the minimum price, maximum price, and average sales of history books.
+The format of output is: Number Min Price Max Price Average Sale

-- List the CD title and the title of all tracks recorded in StudioID 1
+- List the number of books and the average number of pages published by pub_id P01.

-- List each title from the Title table along with the name of the studio where it was recorded.

-- Find the name of the sales person who works with the member with last name 'Alvarez'
+- List the number of books and the total sales of the books with price greater than $15.

-- List name of members from California (CA) and their salespeople.

-- List the names of all artists who have recorded more than one titles and the number of titles they have.
+- For each book type, list the the number of books and the average price.
+Sort the results by the number of books

-- Report the name of the title and number of tracks for any title that have fewer than 9 tracks.
+- For each book type, list the book type and the average number of pages in the books with price greater than $10 in each category, excluding the types where the average number of pages is less than 200.
+Sort the results by the average number of pages.